jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

-  (l) the assessment results from an income statement under Part 3A; or (lba) the assessment is of a penalty under section 142H or 142I; or (lb) the assessment extinguishes all or part of a taxpayer's tax loss in accordance with section 177C(5); or (m) the assessment includes a calculation by the Commissioner of a tax credit identified in subparts MA to MF and MZ of the Income Tax Act 2007.
+  (l) the assessment results from an income statement under Part 3A; or (lba) the assessment is of a penalty under section 142H or 142I; or (lb) the assessment extinguishes all or part of a taxpayer's tax loss in accordance with section 177C(5); or (m) the assessment includes a calculation by the Commissioner of a tax credit under the family scheme.

 ### 89D Taxpayers and others with standing may issue notices of proposed adjustment
 (1) If the Commissioner—the taxpayer may, subject to subsection (2), issue a notice of proposed adjustment in respect of the assessment except to the extent to which the assessment takes into account amounts arising under subpart HB of the Income Tax Act 2007.